ds2010/pyStoNED/doc/sphinx/install/index.rst

    The parameter  ``OPT_LOCAL`` is added in the function ``.optimize(...)`` to indicate that the model is computed locally.
    Similarly, one can use the parameter ``solver`` to select other solver if the corresponding license is available.

-Since the free and stable NLP solver remains scant, pyStoNED currently does not support the multiplicative model estimation locally.
-Hence, we recommend the user solve their multiplicative models remotely.
-We will update the package immediately when the free and stable NLP solver is available.
-Furthermore, the remote optimization is highly recommended for light computing jobs.
+Overall, the remote solver through the NEOS server is highly recommended for ALL light computing jobs.
+The local solver for computing the multiplicative model will be supported in pyStoNED when the free and stable NLP solver is available.

 ..
 [1] The GitHub repo provides the latest development version.
 ..
 [2] As of January 2021, NOES requires a valid email address in all submission; see `NEOS Server FAQ <https://neos-guide.org/content/FAQ#email>`_.